dsoprea/go-utility/data/README.md

 # lru

 An LRU implementation.
-Accessors available for the first item, last item, list of all items, and size.
+Accessors available for the first item, last item, list of all keys, count, fullness, membership checks, explicit drops, and popping the oldest in a loop.
 You can also set a callback for when items are dropped and dump the current contents of the LRU.